PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 18:30:56
+Last updated: 2024-04-13 18:31:29
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall